Jorge Soler Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in MLB.
+- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 20th in the league.

-- The Dodgers' 4.17 team ERA ranks 15th among all league pitching staffs.
+- The Dodgers have the 16th-ranked team ERA across all league pitching staffs (4.19).

-- Dodgers pitchers combine to surrender 163 total home runs at a rate of 1.2 per game (to rank 14th in the league).

 © 2023 Data Skrive.
 All rights reserved.